 Pygmy ruby snapper (Etelis carbunculus) and Giant ruby snapper (Etelis sp.) are two species caught in the Line Sector of the CSF.
 The species are very similar in appearance but need to be recorded separately in logbooks.
-Figures 2 and 3 provide further information on how to distinguish between the species for the purposes of logbook recording.
+Figure 2 and Figure 3 provide further information on how to distinguish between the species for the purposes of logbook recording.
+AFMA has also produced the Shark Identification Guide for Commercial Fishers in Northern Australia to assist identification of shark species.

-Figure 2: Identification Guide for giant ruby snapper ((Etelis sp.)
+Figure 2 Identification Guide for giant ruby snapper (Etelis sp.)